jo-hoe/traitor-roulette/article/Traitors Roulette.md

 In this section, we ignore all maths strategies and focus purely on playing the game to deduce some strategy.
 Based on the results, we will simulate the game and see the best strategy.
 This will also help us understand the expected value for a given bet percentage.

 I recreated the code in Python, implemented the game, added the constraints, simulated 2^28 games (in total 268 million) with a fixed betting size strategy, and plotted the results on a chart.
-The code starts to bet 0.01%, plays 2,68 million games, and moves on to 0.02% to do it all over again until we reach a static bet size of 100% of the stack.
+The code starts to bet 0.01%, plays 2,68 million games, and moves on to 0.02% to do it all over again until we reach a static bet size of 100% of the stake.

 ![bruteforce_20240804_1758](resources/bruteforce_20240804_1758.png)

-The graph shows the average stack size in blue at the end of games and the minimum and maximum reached values during the simulations.
-On the x-axis are percentages of the stack size that was a bet for the reach round.
-Combining the large amount to simulated games alongside the [law of large numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers) allows us to assume the average stack size approximates the expected value.
+The graph shows the average stake size in blue at the end of games and the minimum and maximum reached values during the simulations.
+On the x-axis are percentages of the stake size that was a bet for the reach round.
+Combining the large amount to simulated games alongside the [law of large numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers) allows us to assume the average stake size approximates the expected value.

 The chart shows that the average resembles a step function, and the actual maximum occurs far down the line and peaks at ~98.6% of the bet size.
 These steps are explained mainly by the [constraints](#constraints) of the game.
 In particular, the fact that you can only bet multiples of $2,000 leads to this behavior of the function.
 For instance, see the step at the 50% tick.
-This is where you only need to play two games to max out the limit of 3x the initial stack size, given you hit the traitor tile and guessed the color correctly afterward.
+This is where you only need to play two games to max out the limit of 3x the initial stake size, given you hit the traitor tile and guessed the color correctly afterward.
 The table below details the bets and results at 50%.

 | Round | Stake Before Round | Bet     | Winnings | Stake After Round | Comments                            |
 | ----- | ------------------ | ------- | -------- | ----------------- | ----------------------------------- |